currinjs/CurrinJS/aio/content/guide/webpack.md

 There are no temporary files on disk.

-The `karma-test-shim` tells Karma what files to pre-load and primes the Angular test framework with test versions of the providers that every app expects to be pre-loaded.
+The `karma-test-shim` tells Karma what files to pre-load and primes the Currin test framework with test versions of the providers that every app expects to be pre-loaded.

 <code-example path="webpack/config/karma-test-shim.js" title="config/karma-test-shim.js" linenums="false">